-In general, for legacy projects, it is necessary to rebuild the project after adding NuGet packages before accessing the designer, due to a known bug in Visual Studio (see here).
+For legacy projects, it is necessary to rebuild the project after adding NuGet packages before opening the designer.
+This is due to a known Visual Studio issue where design-time assemblies are not correctly resolved until a successful rebuild is performed.
+Typically, closing the form, rebuilding the project, and then reopening the form is sufficient.

 We will distinguish between two cases: